davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

     f. in utils.py implement fn-body (i.e. "code that does stuff") of fn-signature set_system_date_to.
 The code is ready as soon as all testcases pass.
+        Then call this fn from main.py and check if it sets the system_date correctly.

     g. in main.py create argparse code that calls fn set_system_date_to .
-Testing the argparse interface e.g. with a bash script is out of scope (for now).
+Testing the argparse interface itself e.g. with a bash script is out of scope.

     h. take the next use case from step 4: uc time travel in time range